T

 Insider tips

-• Utilize Athens' efficient metro system to navigate between sites.
+• Utilize Athens' efficient metro system for easy transport between sites.

 Packing highlights